 An in-depth look at these top Australian rare-earth stocks

-Lynas (ASX:LYC) is referred to as the only significant producer of rare-earth materials outside of China.
+Lynas (ASX:LYC) is the only significant producer of rare-earth materials outside of China.
 The Australian company accounted for 20% of the world’s supply at the close of FY 2021.

-Lynas’ Mt Weld mine in Western Australia is regarded as one of the biggest deposits of rare-earth metals and its Malaysian processing plant is the largest in the sector.
-In June, the company revealed that it is on track to commence production of two rare earth products at its Malaysia facility next year.
+Lynas’ Mt Weld mine in Western Australia is one of the biggest deposits of rare-earth metals, and its Malaysian processing plant is the largest in the sector.
+In June, the company revealed that it’s on track to commence production of two rare earth products at its Malaysia facility next year.

 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD

-Northern Minerals (ASX:NTU), with over 2750km2 of licensed land across Western Australia and Northern Territory, has the potential to become the first major producer of dysprosium outside of China.
+Northern Minerals (ASX:NTU), with over 2,750 square kilometers of licensed land across Western Australia and Northern Territory, has the potential to become the first major producer of dysprosium outside of China.
 Browns Range in the north of Western Australia and Boulder Ridge in the Tanami region of the Northern Territory are Northern Minerals’ main projects.

-Northern Minerals is focused on developing its Browns Range Project, which has high levels of rare earth elements dysprosium and terbium, in three stages.
-The company is on track to conclude a definitive feasibility study in Q4 2024 and come up with a final investment decision in the next quarter.
+Northern Minerals focuses on developing its Browns Range Project, which has high levels of rare earth elements dysprosium and terbium, in three stages.
+The company targets the start of production in the final quarter of 2027.

 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD